pradeep3sep/interviewquestion/README ReactJs.md

 So if an error occurs in a componentDidUpdate method caused by a setState somewhere deep in the tree, it will still correctly propagate to the closest error boundary.

+**What are Error Boundaries?**

+Special components that catch JavaScript errors in:

+- Rendering
+- Lifecycle methods
+- Constructors of child components

+They prevent the entire app from crashing by showing a fallback UI instead.

 <br>

 > ### What is the required method to be defined for a class component?

 The `render()` method is the only required method in a class component. i.e, All methods other than render method are optional for a class component.

 <br>

 > ### What are default props?